K99/R00: Pathway to Independence Award

-The mentored K99 phase of the award may take place either within the NIDDK Intramural Program or at any extramural research institution and lasts 1-2 years.
+The mentored K99 phase of the award may take place either within NIH Intramural Programs or at any extramural research institution and lasts 1-2 years.
 Only extramural research institutions are eligible sites for the independent R00 phase of the award which lasts up to 3 years.

 - shortens the time that researchers spend as postdoctoral fellows

 - facilitates the transition to independent NIH Research Grant Program (R01) funding

 The K99 phase has a total cost cap of $90,000 per year.
 The R00 phase of the award, has a total cost limit of $249,000 per year.

 - up to $75,000 per year for salary

 - appropriate fringe benefits

 - up to $25,000 per year for research support

 Applicants requiring less than 12 months of mentored research training and career development are not ideal candidates for this award.